ARKlab/Ark.Tools/README.md

 All libraries are provided in NuGet.

-Support for .NET Framework 4.7.1,.NET Standard 2.x, .NET 6.0.
+Support for .NET Standard 2.1, .NET 8.0 LTS.
-Support for other frameworks is up-for-grabs ;)

 ## Quick Start